- Perform standard CRUD operations — create agents, update configurations, view conversations

 Versioning

 We use date-based versioning.
 Breaking changes are released under new versions.
+The current version is:2025-06-19

 .
 Include the version in all requests using the Operator-Version